2019 Basingstoke and Deane Borough Council election

-Elections to Basingstoke and Deane Borough Council took place on Thursday 2 May 2019, alongside other local elections across the country.
+Elections to Basingstoke and Deane Borough Council took place on Thursday, 2 May 2019, alongside other local elections across the country.
 Elections took place in 20 of the 60 seats.

-Results
+Results summary

 The Conservative Party lost two seats to the Liberal Democrats, whilst Labour held their incumbent seats.
 Whilst Labour remained the second largest party (and largest opposition party), the Liberal Democrats won more votes for the first time.

 The table below only tallies the votes of the highest polling candidate for each party within each ward.
 This is known as the top candidate method and is often used for multi-member plurality elections.